giovdellap/BigDataManagement/README.md

 # Big Data Management
-Project for the course of Information Integration A.A.
+Project for the course of Big Data Management A.A.
 23/24
 Student: Giovanni Della Pelle

 ## To run